Learn more about turmeric's benefits, uses, and how it can work in your favor even in survival mode.

 You can link oxidative stress to many of today's chronic diseases, especially cancer.
 Natural anti-oxidants then are widely credited for their preventive role.

 The anti-oxidant present in turmeric is the same as in Vitamins C & E and in beta carotene.
 They are effective in fighting free radicals, which are responsible for the development of cancer.

 What Is Beta Carotene?
-It is the organic compound which makes up the color in red or orange plants like carrots.
+It is the organic compound that makes up the color of red or orange plants like carrots.
 It is also a known antioxidant.

 To boost your health and help prevent diseases from affecting your body early on, include turmeric in your diet.
-You can also add curcumin in your detox drinks and recipes.
+You can also add curcumin to your detox drinks and recipes.

 Most chronic diseases and conditions' development are also connected or linked to inflammation.
 These diseases include:

 - Cardiovascular disease

 - Respiratory diseases

 Curcumin in turmeric suppresses inflammation making it an effective anti-inflammatory agent.